Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 A concave hull is a polygon that encloses a set of points but, unlike the convex hull, is allowed to have concavities.
 In simpler terms, while a convex hull wraps around the outermost points in the tightest convex manner (like a stretched rubber band), a concave hull can bend inward to more closely follow the distribution of the points, providing a boundary that might be more representative of the actual shape of the dataset.

-In geopandas, we can create a concave hull of a `GeoDataFrame` by calling `.concave_hull()` function.
-It works in a very similar manner as the previous examples, but because there are specific parameters that we can adjust, you need to add the parentheses `()` after the command.
-Again, if we apply the concave hull method on the whole `GeoDataFrame`, we will get a GeoSeries containing a concave hull for each polygon separately:
+In geopandas, we can create a concave hull of a `GeoDataFrame` by calling `.concave_hull()` method.
+Again, if we apply the concave hull method on the whole `GeoDataFrame`, we will get a `GeoSeries` containing a concave hull for each polygon separately:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}